 Most OKR software collapses under that.
 Lattice, Asana Goals, ClickUp Goals — they were built for a 90-day cadence that does not match how a city council, a school board, or a state agency operates.

-- The average government organization tracks 928 measures, 183 objectives, and 396 initiatives — more than 2× the volume of a typical private-sector deployment (445 measures, 93 objectives, 137 initiatives).
+- The average government organization tracks roughly 1,000 measures, 190 objectives, and 400 initiatives — more than 2× the volume of a typical private-sector deployment (about 430 measures, 90 objectives, 140 initiatives).

 The 4 Criteria That Matter for Public Sector OKR Software

-- Security & Compliance — SOC 2 Type II, FedRAMP-aligned hosting, granular audit trails, and FOIA-defensible change history.
+- Security & Compliance — SOC 2 Type II, FedRAMP authorization or FedRAMP-aligned hosting, granular audit trails, and FOIA-defensible change history.

 - Reporting Automation — auto-generated council reports, board memos, and quarterly performance updates.